-$\frac{I}{C}$ = section modulus (in.3)
+$$\frac{I}{C}$$ = section modulus (in.3)

-$W = \tanh \text{ width or diameter (in.)}$
+W = tank width or diameter (in.)

 - L = ring spacing (in.), i.e., the maximum distance from the midpoint of the unsupported shell on one side of the ring stiffener to the midpoint of the unsupported shell on the opposite side of the ring stiffener - 5.3.7.5.1 Where a ring stiffener is welded to the tank shell (with each circumferential weld not less than 50 percent of the total circumference of the vessel and the maximum unwelded space on this joint not exceeding 40 times the shell thickness), a portion of the shell shall be permitted to be considered as part of the ring section for purposes of computing the ring section modulus.
-The maximum portion of the shell to be used in these calculations shall be as given in Table 5.3.7.5.1. - 5.3.7.5.2 If the configuration of an internal or external ring stiffener encloses an air space, this air space shall be arranged for venting and shall be equipped with means for drainage that shall be kept operative at all times.
+The maximum portion of the shell to be used in these calculations shall be as given in Table 5.3.7.5.1.